nextflow-io/training/README.md

 ## Gitpod tutorial

+Prerequisites:

+A chromium-based browser (e.g. Chrome, Firefox).

+To run Gitpod:

 To open a Gitpod Integrated Development Environment (IDE) with all programs installed and training material, click the following URL:

 https://gitpod.io/#https://github.com/seqeralabs/nf-training-public

-Its is recommended to use an up to chromium-based browsers (Chrome, Edge, Brave).
+**OR**

+Install the Gitpod browser extension, follow the instructions [here](https://www.gitpod.io/docs/browser-extension).
+This will add a green Gitpod button to each Git repository for easy access to the environment.
+Then go to the git repository for the training (https://github.com/seqeralabs/nf-training-public), and click the green button.

-Then you will need to login to either Github, GitLab or Bitbucket (and allow authorisation).
+Next, you will need to login to either Github, GitLab or Bitbucket (and allow authorisation).

 Once you have signed in, gitpod will load (skip prebuild, if asked):